ruby/prism/CONTRIBUTING.md

 If you want to contribute code, please first open or contribute to a discussion.
 A lot of the project is in flux, and we want to make sure that you are contributing to the right place.
 Once you have a discussion going, you can open a pull request with your changes.
 We will review your code and get it merged in.

-### Ruby Features

-Pattern matching and endless method definitions should be avoided as long as the latest TruffleRuby release does not support it.

 ## Tests

 We could always use more tests!
 One of the biggest challenges of this project is building up a big test suite.
 If you want to contribute tests, feel free to open a pull request.
 These will get merged in as soon as possible.